ssbcb/Nextstrain_Quick_Start_Guide/README.md

 # 3. Installation:

   ### 3.1 Install miniconda or Anaconda.
 (If you already have it skip this point)
-   - If you want to choose between Anaconda and mini conda, This [link](https://www.educative.io/answers/anaconda-vs-miniconda) might help
+   - If you want to choose between Anaconda and miniconda, This [link](https://www.educative.io/answers/anaconda-vs-miniconda) might help
    - [Anaconda installation guide](https://docs.anaconda.com/anaconda/install/)
    - [Miniconda Installation guide](https://docs.conda.io/en/latest/miniconda.html)